 NASA’s longest-lived spacecraft at Mars will also relay data after InSight has touched down.
-Odyssey will relay the entire history of InSight’s descent to Mars, as well as a couple images.
-It will also relay confirmation that InSight’s solar arrays, which are vital to the spacecraft’s survival, fully deployed.
+Odyssey will relay the entire history of InSight’s descent to Mars, as well as a couple of images.
+It will also relay confirmation that InSight’s solar arrays, which are vital to the spacecraft’s survival, are fully deployed.
 Engineers will have this data just before 5:30 p.m.
 PST (8:30 p.m.
 EST).

-Odyssey will also serve as a data relay for InSight during surface operations, along with MRO, NASA’s Mars Atmosphere and Volatile Evolution mission (MAVEN) and the European Space Agency’s Trace Gas Orbiter.
+Odyssey will also serve as a data relay for InSight during surface operations, along with MRO, NASA’s Mars Atmosphere and Volatile Evolution mission (MAVEN), and the European Space Agency’s Trace Gas Orbiter.

 JPL manages InSight for NASA’s Science Mission Directorate.
 InSight is part of NASA’s Discovery Program, managed by the agency’s Marshall Space Flight Center in Huntsville, Alabama.
 Lockheed Martin Space in Denver built the InSight spacecraft, including its cruise stage and lander, and supports spacecraft operations for the mission.

-A number of European partners, including France’s Centre National d’Études Spatiales (CNES) and the German Aerospace Center (DLR), are supporting the InSight mission.
+A number of European partners, including France’s Center National d’Études Spatiales (CNES) and the German Aerospace Center (DLR), are supporting the InSight mission.
 CNES provided the Seismic Experiment for Interior Structure (SEIS) instrument, with significant contributions from the Max Planck Institute for Solar System Research (MPS) in Germany, the Swiss Institute of Technology (ETH) in Switzerland, Imperial College and Oxford University in the United Kingdom, and JPL.
 DLR provided the Heat Flow and Physical Properties Package (HP3) instrument, with significant contributions from the Space Research Center (CBK) of the Polish Academy of Sciences and Astronika in Poland.
 Spain’s Centro de Astrobiología (CAB) supplied the wind sensors.